 WHEN MENTORING DOESN’T GO ACCORDING TO PLAN

-Kathy has been mentoring with Teen Leadership Foundation for over a year.
+Kathy has been mentoring with Teen Leadership Foundation for the last few years.
 Kathy first met TLF at Teen Leadership Camp in 2015.
 She left that experience excited and ready to mentor her camper.

-Unfortunately, her camper’s caregivers were not open to mentorship—as a mentor and person, Kathy had to learn that is not a reflection of her, but rather the complication that comes with foster care, foster youth, and all involved.
+Unfortunately, her caregivers were not open to mentorship—as a mentor and an individual, Kathy learned that is not a reflection of her, but rather the complication that comes with foster care, foster youth, and all involved.

 It was tough at first, for Kathy to initiate such sensitive topics, of course; but Kathy’s courage has produced a sincere and vulnerable connection with her mentee.

-Kathy is now one our loudest voices at her church in support of mentorship.
+Kathy is now one of our loudest voices at her church in support of mentorship.